Niilesh-mahajan/Cisco_device/README.md

 # Cisco_device

-Python script to collect Multiple Cisco devices (IOS, Nexus, Star OS, ASA) health checkup in csv file
+This Pyhton script connect to cicso devices (IOS, Nexus, StarOS, ASA) using SSH and execute Health Checkup command and save the output in CSV file
 .
 .
 .